appcelerator-forks/m1ga.titanium-libraries/README.md

 - download: boolean
 - overwrite: boolean
 - folder: string
-- success: callback function
+- success(e): callback function (e.url, e.file, e.parameter)
-- error: callback function
+- error(e): callback function (e.url, e.file, e.parameter)
 - password: string (htaccess)
 - username: string (htaccess)
 - timeout: int
 - customname: string - new filename for the download
+- parameter: object - you can set this when starting the download and it will be in the callback return object

 ___